ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 the same Client ran the issuance protocol and redemption protocol, or where one Client ran the issuance protocol and another client ran the redemption protocol.

-Moreover, clients can control whether or not correlation occurs by separating their Client identifiers presented to servers, e.g., by using an attester or other proxy service to relay token requests or hide their identity from the issuer (or origin).
+Moreover, clients can control source correlation by separating their Client identifiers presented to servers, e.g., by using an attester or other proxy service to relay token requests or hide their identity from the issuer (or origin).

 ## Metadata privacy implications